 The arduino code is listed on the Code page and can be downloaded together with the modified library as a zip file.
 LCD_Alarm_M4_alphanum.zip

-Included in the zip file is also a modyfied copy, a fork, of the Adafruit RTClib library (variations are awaiting approval and merging with the Adafruit master, and, for convenience, a copy of the DST_RTC daylight saving time library and the OneButton library.
+Included in the zip file is also a modified copy, a fork, of the Adafruit RTClib library (variations are awaiting approval and merging with the Adafruit master, and, for convenience, a copy of the DST_RTC daylight saving time library and the OneButton library.

 The fork of the Adafruit RTClib library contains an example file pcf8523_calibrate.ino which is useful for calibrating the PCF8523 RTC.